krobelus/rate-experiments/README.md

 The patch for MiniSat is displayed below.
 Let us explain how it works.

-Used during the simplification phase, the method `Solver::removeSatisfied` takes a collection of clause references and removes all the ones that are satisfied from the clause database while emitting a deletion in the DRAT output for those clauses at the same time.
+Used during the simplification phase, the method `Solver::removeSatisfied` takes a collection of clause references and removes the ones that are satisfied from the clause database while emitting a deletion in the DRAT output for those clauses at the same time.
 Note that it is only called at decision level zero, which means that those clauses will be satisfied